ThecaSystems/multimodal-vector-search/README.md

-This is **FuseRank** - a framework for multimodal vector search in tabular data.
+This is **FuseRank** - a framework for multimodal vector search in tabular data with filter support.

 It comes bundled with 2 public datasets: